ChristineEC/be-a-dear-volunteer/README.md

 The superuser can:
 - designate certain registered users as "staff" (from the is_staff attribute from Django's allauth), to allow them to access the admin panel
-- designate those users as either teachers or school admins and give them restricted privileges (as "staff", see above) in the admin panel
+- designate those users as either teachers or school admins and give them restricted privileges in the admin panel
 - assign classrooms to the teachers (or a default "unassigned" classroom 999 in the case of school admins)
 - create a user profile for any user, inline in the admin panel, assigning classrooms to students and teachers, and uploading profile pictures for display on student dashboards
-- add new beneficiaries and new tasks, and update and delete them
+- Create, read, update and delete beneficiaries and tasks, as well as users and profiles
 - create, read, update and delete text for the About page, including uploading images
 - mark received messages as read in order to keep track of what has been done (or answered)
 - add classrooms for the project (create, read, update and delete functionality for this)